 Come up onto your toes into a plank position.
 Press down firmly with your hands and make sure your shoulders are over your wrists.
 Pull your navel in toward your spine, and keep your back flat.
 From here, step your right hand out to the right, pulling on the band, then lower down into a push-up.
 For a modification, this can be done on your knees.
 Then, walk the hand back to center, and walk the left hand out to the left, lower down into a push up, and come back to center.
 Repeat this for 5 push-ups on each side.
 This works your core, chest, back, and upper arms.

 How to: Sitting down on the floor, wrap the band around your ankles and then press back onto your hands and knees.

 Plank Jumps with Banded Ankles

 Press up into a plank position from your hands and knees.
 Pull your abs in tight, and then jump both of your feet out and then back in to center.
-Keep tension on the band even as you come back to center so that the band stays taught around your ankles.
-This works your core, shoulders, arms, gluteus medius, thighs, and hamstrings.
+Keep tension on the band even as you come back into the center so that the band stays taught around your ankles.
+This works your core, shoulders, arms, gluteus medius, thighs and hamstrings.

 Modification: Plank Modified Jumps with Banded Ankles